-Curriculum Drivers
+Curriculum drivers

-The curriculum is underpinned by the school's

-drivers: Knowledge, Skills, Community and Self.
-The spiritual, moral social and cultural development of our pupils and their understanding of the core values of our society are woven through the curriculum.
+The curriculum is underpinned by the school's Curriculum Drivers: Engage, Develop, Innovate and Express.
+The spiritual, moral, social and cultural development of our pupils and their understanding of the core values of our society are woven through the curriculum.